Azure/PyRIT/doc/code/executor/0_executor.md

 ### Benchmark (`pyrit/executor/benchmark`)

-Benchmarks evaluate model performance and safety.
+Benchmarks evaluate model performance and safety based off of specific criteria.
 Examples include:

-- **Question Answering Benchmark**: This benchmark strategy evaluates target models by formatting multiple choice questions into prompts, which get sent to the target model using `PromptSendingAttack`.
+- **Question Answering Benchmark**: This benchmark strategy evaluates target models by sending multiple choice questions as prompts and seeing how accurately the model answers those questions.
 The responses are evaluated for benchmark reporting.

-Read more about Benchmarks here (link to be added soon)
+Read more about Benchmarks [here](../executor/benchmark/0_benchmark.md)